bakdata/ci-templates/actions/kustomize-destroy/README.md

-# Kustomize-gke-deploy
+# Kustomize-deploy

-This action will destroy a `kustomization.yaml` file on a Google Kubernetes Engine cluster.
+This action will destroy a `kustomization.yaml` file on a Kubernetes cluster.

 ## Input Parameters